 Setting goals takes patience, mental resilience, and consistency.
-Recently, I decided to attempt the Heaviest Sumo Deadlift world record in one minute for females.
+Not too long ago, I decided to attempt the Heaviest Sumo Deadlift world record in one minute for females.
 However, my decision wasn’t a hasty one, and I am where I am today because of goal setting.

-So whether you find one or several ideas, I hope to inspire you to further your goals.
+So whether you find one or several advices through this blog, I hope to inspire you to further your goals.

 A Little Bit About Me

-As I grow older, I realize I might not be able to play as many sports.
-I wanted to continue to stay in good shape, so about six years ago, I started to bring my training into the gym, which is where I was introduced to deadlifting.
+As I grow older, I realize my body cannot take on these kinds of sports.
+However, I want to continue to stay in good shape, so about six years ago, I started to bring my training into the gym, which is where I was introduced to deadlifting.